Intro to Lighthouse

 fs.js to process more data leading to more blocked time.

-And last but not least, think carefully about the number of element recording rules that are applied to highly complex or content-rich pages.
+And last but not least, think carefully about the number of element capture rules that are applied to highly complex or content-rich pages.
 Each rule adds a small bit of time to your FullStory task, so a high volume of rules executing on an incredibly content-heavy page may slow things down.
 Revisiting your settings with an editing eye may help improve performance.

 If you have any questions about these recommendations, contact our Support team.